FrankCyberFella/FFella-Web-Task-Manager/README.md

 Database access expects tables used to be stored in a database called: ***taskmanger***

 Repo contents:
-- **database** folder - SQL to created relational PostgrSQL table used and populate with initial data.
+- **database** folder - SQL to create relational PostgrSQL table used and populate with initial data.
 - **taskmanager-server** - Spring Boot 2 MVC REST API server
   - **controller** - MVC API controller
   - **datasource/model** - Components related to application data used by server
-    - **exception** - Custom Exceptions for
+    - **exception** - Custom Exceptions
     - **taskmanager** - JDBC Components for accessing data source
   - **generalpurposeutilities** - Support code
       - **LogHttpRequest** - Components to log information about HTTP request received